 13:30 — Wolmido Island: Wolmi Sea Train

 Head back to Incheon Station and take Bus 45 (₩1,500, approximately 15 min) to Wolmido, or walk the 2 km seaside approach in about 25 minutes.
 At the island, board the Wolmi Sea Train — Korea's longest urban tourist monorail (6.1 km), running 7–18 m above the Wolmido coastline.
 The 42-minute loop circles the island with open views of the Yellow Sea, the cargo port, and the distant island chain on a clear day.
-Note: the Sea Train is closed every Monday; summer hours run 10:00–21:00.
+Note: the Sea Train is closed every Monday.
+Weekday hours (Tue–Fri) are 10:00–18:00; the extended 21:00 closing applies on weekends and public holidays only.

 Transit to Wolmido: 15–25 min · Time on train: 42 min · Cost: ₩8,000 (adults), ₩6,000 (teens & seniors 65+), ₩5,000 (children 3–12)